plausible/docs/docs/self-hosting-configuration.md

 4. Finally, return to APIs & Services, and select "Domain verification".
 If you can't see the "Domain verification" menu item, open the navigation ("hamburger") menu in the top left corner and select "APIs & Services".
 "Domain verification" is a menu item below that.

 5. Add the same domain you used in Step 2 above.
-You will prompted to go to Google Search Console to finish configuration, which coincidentally is exactly where you need to be to start the [Google Search Console Integration](google-search-console-integration.md) instructions.
+You will be prompted to go to Google Search Console to finish configuration, which coincidentally is exactly where you need to be to start the [Google Search Console Integration](google-search-console-integration.md) instructions.

 ### Twitter Integration